Military Sexual Trauma - Topic Overview

 assault.
 Rape is not the only type of sexual assault.
 Sexual assault is any

 have been sexually assaulted often feel that no one can help, that they have no

 power, and that it may happen again.
-People may tell you or indicate that it
+People may tell you or indicate that the assault

 was your fault or that you just need to get over it.
 Your military experience

-may make these feelings more intense.
+may make these feelings worse.
 This is because the person responsible or

 his or her colleagues: